Ooma pricing, features, and limitations: Everything to know in 2026

 Ooma works well for businesses with physical locations that rely on desk phones and pagers.
 However, it may not be ideal for small or distributed teams that need advanced features to support virtual phone numbers.

-• Wide country reach: With Ooma, you can get outbound calls to the US, Canada, Mexico, and Puerto Rico.
+• Cross-border calling support: With Ooma, you can get outbound calls to the US, Canada, Mexico, and Puerto Rico.

 • No unlimited minutes: You’re limited to a max of 5,000 outbound minutes per month with Ooma.

-• No unlimited texts: You can only send a max of 1,000 text messages per user per month on the most expensive plan ($29.95 per user per month).
+• No unlimited texts: You can only send a max of 1,000 pooled text messages per month on the most expensive plan, which costs $29.95 per user per month.

-• Limited integrations: You have to upgrade multiple times to unlock CRM integrations, and even then, you’ll have several limitations on what you can connect.
+• Limited integrations: You have to upgrade multiple times to unlock CRM integrations.

 • Limited desktop app: You can’t make calls with the desktop app unless you upgrade to the Pro plan.

-See why Quo is the best virtual phone service provider
+See why Quo is the best business phone service provider

-The good news is that Quo was designed to grow alongside your business, which means you only pay for what you need (and nothing more).
-Just pick a plan and upgrade when you’re ready: you’ll get truly unlimited calls and texts in the US and Canada, starting at $15 per user per month.
+The good news is that Quo was designed to grow alongside your business.
+This means you’ll have access to advanced features like virtual receptionists and call transcriptions.
+You’ll also get truly unlimited calls and texts in the US and Canada, starting at $15 per user per month.

 No need to take our word for it, though.